baudren/markup2beamer/Roadmap.md

 - specify in headers which environments should start a fragile environment o being able to specify 'fragile' for a given slide.
+- detect language from extension
+- automatic installer (decide between setup.py and a normal python file)
+- can be run as a script (if the file changed on disk, reapply the convert, texify, and output)